ember-learn/ember-blog/content/ember-3-28-released.md

 ---

 After 3.5 years and 28 minor releases, Ember 3.28 marks the end of the project's 3.x series.
 To ensure a smooth upgrade path going into the 4.x series, 3.28 has been declared an LTS (Long Term Support) candidate.
-In six weeks the latest patch version of 3.28 will be promoted to be the latest LTS release, replacing 3.24-LTS.
+In six weeks, the latest patch version of 3.28 will be promoted to be the latest LTS release and replace 3.24-LTS.

 **We're also announcing the start of the Ember 4.0 beta cycle for all sub-projects.** Following the process set in previous major versions, Ember 4.0's beta introduces no new features.
 Instead, it removes support for deprecated public APIs.
 We encourage our community (especially addon authors) to help test beta builds and report any bugs before they are published as a stable release in six weeks' time.
 We also encourage everyone to help maintainers resolve deprecations in their favorite addons.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.